The Greedy Algorithm for Dissociated Sets: Generalization II

 Of course one could give similar generalizations of Theorem \ref{thm:dens-k} or Corollary \ref{dens-g} along the lines of Theorem \ref{density}.
-Also, the question of finding $n_0(a,b,g)$ from \ref{greedy-Dg} can be handled similarly as done after Theorem \ref{greed:dissinc}.
-But the real question right now is understanding the greedy algorithm for $\mathcal D_k$ sets.
-Unfortunately, this seems to be a much trickier problem than the two similar ones we have handled before.
-From numerical evidence, it can be easily conjectured that
+Also, the question of finding $n_0(a,b,g)$ from Theorem \ref{greedy-Dg} or that of finding $n_0(a,k)$ from Theorem \ref{greedy-Dk} can be handled similarly as done after Theorem \ref{greed:dissinc}.
+The details are left to the interested reader.

-for all $n>n_0(a,b,k)$.
-Using similar techniques as in the proof of Theorem \ref{greed:dissinc}, it is not too difficult to show

-but going the next step looks very tricky even for specific small values of $k$.
-The resolution of this will be left to the interested readers.